APPENDIX B: BYLAWS, CONFLICT OF INTEREST POLICY

 Amendments to these Bylaws may be proposed by any member in good standing, or by any Director.
-Amendments, to be adopted must first be approved by a majority of the members voting in a Regular Meeting, or in a Special Meeting with Notice duly given stating the substance of such change, and then be ratified by majority of the members in a mail ballot of the membership of the Corporation.
+Amendments, to be adopted, must first be approved by a majority of the members voting in a Regular Meeting, or in a Special Meeting, with Notice duly given stating the substance of such change, and then be ratified by a majority of the members voting in an electronic ballot of the membership of the Corporation.

 Regional Organizations may be formed by Corporation members.
 Each Regional Organization may choose its own internal structure and enjoy significant autonomy from the Executive Committee.

 The Corporation may affiliate with other organizations, subject to the approval of a majority of those voting.
-Voting shall be by a mail ballot sent to all members.
+Voting shall be by an electronic ballot sent to all members.
 The ballot shall be accompanied by statements supporting affiliation and non-affiliation.

 Another organization may affiliate with the Corporation subject to the procedures of the other organization and upon the approval of the Executive Committee of the Corporation.